Hearty, flavorful Spinach Lasagna recipe with a meaty marinara sauce. Easy and delicious, your family is going to love this pasta dinner!

 - Serve this up with a bowl of Zuppa Toscana Soup for a complete meal.

-- Add a big Italian Salad and some fresh dinner rolls and you’ve got one heck of a meal.
+- Add a big Olive Garden Salad and some fresh dinner rolls and you’ve got one heck of a meal.

 - These Puff Pastry Bread Sticks are so delicious that no one will believe how easy they are to make.